michaelrsweet/pdfio/doc/pdfio.md

 LIBS    +=      `pkg-config --libs pdfio`
 ```

-On Windows, you need to link to the `PDFIO.LIB` (static) or `PDFIO1.LIB` (DLL)
+On Windows, you need to link to the `PDFIO1.LIB` (DLL) library and include the
-libraries and include the "zlib" NuGet package dependency.
+`zlib_native` NuGet package dependency.
+You can also use the published
+`pdfio_native` NuGet package.

 Header Files